Schedule a Consultation

-To find your local PROSE Provider and schedule a consultation today, visit www.bostonsight.org/providers.
-PROSE providers are independently owned and operated, managing their own scheduling and insurance and providing ongoing care.
+To find your local PROSE Provider and schedule a consultation at that site, visit www.bostonsight.org/providers.
+PROSE provider sites are independently owned and operated, managing scheduling and insurance and providing ongoing care.

-Some additional helpful information: before you can schedule a consultation for PROSE treatment, your local Provider will need to gather information about your health insurance and the last note from your eye doctor.
+Some additional helpful information: before you can schedule a consultation for PROSE treatment, you will need to gather information about your health insurance as well as the last clinical note from your eye doctor.

 Additional information regarding the PROSE treatment process may be found here.

-In 2010 almost 80% of BFS patients receiving PROSE treatment were covered by insurance and/or financial assistance.
+Approximately 80% of BostonSight patients receiving PROSE treatment at our headquarters in Needham, MA, are covered by insurance and/or financial assistance.
 Financial, travel and lodging resources are also available.

 This question and answers come from our patient community.